zakkg3/docker-taiga/README.md

+# Hog to use this fork:

+Change your username in hub.docker.com on the makefile.
+Then

+      make all

+its meant to use the helmchart at https://github.com/zakkg3/helm-taiga

+It uses a configmap to easily modify the local.py file from te values file.

 # What is Taiga?

 Taiga is a project management platform for startups and agile developers & designers who want a simple, beautiful tool that makes work truly enjoyable.